 Check the available cache plugins here https://wordpress.org/plugins/search/cache/

-On the demo site we are using W3 Total Cache and Autoptimize.
-But you can use another one like WP Rocket, WP Optimize, Hummingbird.
+One of the most powerful optimization plugins is W3 Total Cache.
+But you can use another one like WP Rocket, WP Optimize, Hummingbird, etc.

 Use a CDN